OH, MAN! When I first started teaching, writing conferences were a HOT MESS in my classroom.

 We stop doing it.
 We put it off as long as humanly possible.
 That explains the mound of dirty clothes you probably have sitting in your laundry room right now.

 I started to reflect on the reasons that I hated writing conferences.
 It was actually a very simple revelation.
-I hated writing conferences because I was lacking knowledge and training.
+I hated writing conferences because I lacked knowledge and training.
 I had lots of questions and very few answers.

 Y’all, I didn’t even really understand what a writing conference was, or why I needed to have them!
 And who really needs a conference anyway?
 What are we supposed to do during writing conferences?